 Interpretation plan – Penders & Myer House heritage site

-The Penders interpretive project on the far south coast of NSW was completed in September 2014.
-As of September 2016 the installation is still to take place – so more pics coming.
-The short term goals of the interpretation plan were matched to budget restrictions and a suite of interpretive, wayfinding and regulatory signage has been designed.
-Magnificent wharf timbers are being installed to showcase the interpretive elements and complement the existing structures.
+The short term goals of the interpretation plan were matched to budget and a suite of interpretive, wayfinding and regulatory signage designed.
+The installation of magnificent wharf timbers showcases the interpretive elements and complements the existing structures.

-Such a rich cultural heritage site provided endless opportunities for story telling challenging us to be minimalistic in our approach.
+Such a rich cultural heritage site provided endless opportunities for story telling, challenging us to be minimalistic in our approach.
 We determined locations and orientation for all signage along with production methods that were durable in a coastal environment, resistant to vandalism and complimentary to the nature of the site.
-The interpretive signage will be installed on the 100 year old wharf timbers.
+100 year old wharf timbers boast some of the interpretive signs.

 It has been an absolute pleasure working with The Interpretive Design Company over the past 2 years.
 The project at The Myer House in Mimosa Rocks National Park was massive and had some delicate issues requiring careful handling.
 From concept plans to design of individual sculptural interpretive installations and even assistance with installation the professionalism demonstrated by yourself and your crew was second to none and made my job so much easier.